Brazil–Norway relations

-Brazil–Norway relations refers to the diplomatic relations between the Federative Republic of Brazil and the Kingdom of Norway.
+Brazil–Norway relations are the diplomatic relations between the Federative Republic of Brazil and the Kingdom of Norway.
 Both nations are members of the United Nations.

 History

 Beginning in the 19th century, Norwegian migrants began settling in Brazil.
 In 1851, Norwegian migrants were one of the founding members of the city of Joinville in Santa Catarina State.
 In 1905, Brazil was one of the first countries to recognize Norway's independence after the Dissolution of the union between Norway and Sweden.
 Since then, relations between Brazil and Norway have become cordial, based on shared values and guided by mutual respect.

 In 1967, King Olav V of Norway paid an official visit to Brazil.
 In 1991, President Fernando Collor de Mello became the first Brazilian head-of-state to visit Norway.
 Since the initial visits, there have been numerous visits and reunions between leaders of both nations.
 In recent years, contacts between governments, companies and individuals from both countries have intensified, giving dynamism to the bilateral relationship.
 Brazil is one of the largest markets for the Norwegian shipping and supply industries, and Norway and Brazil cooperate closely on maritime issues.

 During the 2019 Amazon rainforest wildfires, Norway suspended payments to the Brazilian government's Amazon Fund (a mechanism created to protect the Brazilian Amazon rainforest) after a surge in deforestation.
 Norway has been the fund's biggest donor, and has given approximately US$1.2 billion over the past decade.
 The Norwegian Government voiced concerns about the rate of deforestation since President Jair Bolsonaro took power in Brazil.